Make the move

 1. Write a list

 Sounds obvious, but nothing will get your move off to a better start than doing your homework and writing a list.
 Think about what you’re looking for and what you’d like around your new home.
-Schools, housing, employment for you and your partner, health care, public transport, access to Melbourne.
+Schools, housing, land, employment, health care, public transport, access to Melbourne, strong sense of community.
 Whatever it is, write it all down.
 It’s your first step toward finding the region that literally ticks all the boxes.

 2. Visit first, decide later